 Persistent memory.
 Rather than starting fresh with every conversation, GPT-6 is expected to maintain context across weeks or months.
 It will reference past discussions, preferences, and your working style, making it behave less like a search engine and more like a collaborator that actually knows you.

 True autonomy.
 GPT-5 improved reasoning and reduced errors.
 GPT-6’s defining shift is expected to be agency, executing multi-step real-world tasks across browsers, apps, and enterprise systems without constant human check-ins.
-GPT-5.4 introduced computer use as a foundation; GPT-6 is expected to make that the core mode of operation.
+GPT-5.4 introduced computer use as a foundation, GPT-5.5 made it production-grade, and GPT-6 is expected to make that the core mode of operation.

 Customizable behavior.
 Altman has indicated that users will get more control over how GPT-6 responds, including on opinion-sensitive topics.
 Disagreeing with the model’s default stance should become something you can actually adjust.